abhay-singh11/FairTaskAllocation/README.md

 In case some dependencies need access to config files, the files can be placed in "app/src/main/resources".
 This folder already holds "simplelogger.properties", the config file for the "simplelogger" logging utility.

-## License

-MIT License.
-See LICENSE file for details.